 'Hello Lore, it sounds like an interesting project, and I would be very happy to help if I am suitable to you.
 I live in N16 - local.
 I would attach a photo but I can't see how to do it with Gumtree.
 Let me know how I can send you a photo.
 Even if I am of no use to you, I am also looking for someone to take a few photos of me for my own use.
 So since you are local, and if you need a bit of money, then there is that possibility.'
 Stephen

-I replayed back, saying that I would be happy to meet him for a chat.
+I replied back, saying that I would be happy to meet him for a chat.

 My idea was to photograph myself and twelve strangers that I would find through the Internet.

 These strangers, would be free to choose a time and place to be photographed.
-They could express themselves as they wished, and could be anonymous, or not.
+They could express themselves as they wished and could remain anonymous, or not.

 Steven is almost 60 years old, he has a degree in Psychology, he works as a carpenter in London and surroundings, he likes his job very much.

-He is a pleasant person, well educated, quite curious about life and meaning of life.
+He is a pleasant person, well-educated, quite curious about life and the meaning of life.
 He grows tobacco on his terrace, and he likes living by himself.
-We decided to meet in his place and have a chat.
+We decided to meet at his place and have a chat.

 He gave me his address and I went to visit him.